wernerjoss/grav-plugin-fullcalendar/README.md

 ## Usage

-fullcalendar plugins, requires you to create a subpage with taxonomy like, this can be achieve in expert or normal mode
+fullcalendar plugins, requires you to create a page with taxonomy like, this can be achieve in expert or normal mode if your calendar is a modular subpage you need to add this taxonomy on the parent page and on the modular child page

 ```
 taxonomy: